TSP-700 Total Solar Pyranometer

 The TSP-700 represents the first major advancement in the field of total solar radiation measurement in nearly a quarter of a century.

-The TSP-700 is sensitive to radiation with wavelengths between 0.3 and 3 m m, making it an ideal instrument for the measurement of incident solar radiation.
+The TSP-700 is sensitive to radiation with wavelengths between 0.3 and 3 μ m, making it an ideal instrument for the measurement of incident solar radiation.
 Typical applications include:

 Principle of Operation

 The basic technique for measuring total solar radiation involves determining the temperature difference between a radiation-absorbing element and an element shielded from solar radiation.
 This temperature difference is proportional to the incident irradiance.
-The way the TSP-700 makes the temperature measurement is shown on the left.
+The way the TSP-700 makes the temperature measurement is shown above

 Input circuits are surge and polarity protected to ensure years of trouble-free operation.
 The instrument housing is O-ring sealed, desiccated, and equipped with a color change humidity plug.